Ten Years Ago

 Kiluron shook his head.
 “I don’t know quite what it’s about, honestly.”
 He sighed again, and swung himself up onto his horse.
 “Come on.
 Let’s get back to the castle.”

-The throne room was not a big place.
-Most castles had a large throne room to serve as a venue for various ceremonies, but Prime Weflering preferred to think of the throne room more as a receiving area, a sort of council room.
+The throne room was not a large place.
+Most castles had a large throne room to serve as a venue for various ceremonies, but Prime Wezzix preferred to think of the throne room more as a receiving area, a sort of council room.
 The great hall, to his mind, was the place for ceremonies, whereas the throne room was the place from which the actual running of the kingdom was done.
 True to that end, his throne room was dominated by a large oaken table, narrow at the far end, where he sat, and broadening out as it approached the door.
 The room itself was paneled in marble and polished hardwood, which the Prime did not see as ostentatious, but rather as a way to visually represent the dignity and gravitas requisite to the rule of law that was embodied in the throne room.

 Even the throne itself reflected this perspective.
 It was a wooden piece, elegantly carved, but lacking any other ornamentation, and only lightly cushioned.
-In his younger years, Prime Weflering had even forgone the cushion, but as he had aged, he had come to the conclusion that the hard rule of law did not need to be reflected at all times in the condition of his backside.
+In his younger years, Prime Wezzix had even forgone the cushion, but as he had aged, he had come to the conclusion that the hard rule of law did not need to be reflected at all times in the condition of his backside.
 He resolutely maintained, however, his upright posture and dignified composure.
-For two hours each morning, he would invite the citizens of Merolate, both the city and the kingdom, to come to him with their thoughts, complaints, questions, and supplications.
+For bells each morning, he would invite the citizens of Merolate, both the city and the kingdom, to come to him with their thoughts, complaints, questions, and supplications.
 It was not nearly enough time to address them all, and at the same time it was far too much time eating into the business of governance, but he felt it was his duty as ruler.

-He could be a hard man, but Prime Weflering liked to think he was, above all, a just man.
+He could be a hard man, but Prime Wezzix liked to think he was, above all, a just man.
 He ruled by law.
 To him, there was greater comfort in the predictable outcomes based upon established laws than there would be in the sporadic mercies of what some would consider a more benevolent ruler.
 The citizens, he knew, would never sing his praises, but they also did not curse his name, and he had observed that, by and large, their lives were reasonable.
 That was more important than their adulation.
-Yet for all that Prime Weflering believed that he understood the needs of his people, he could not seem to fathom the needs of his chosen heir.
+Yet for all that Prime Wezzix believed that he understood the needs of his people, he could not seem to fathom the needs of his chosen heir.

-“Am I to understand,” Prime Weflering said slowly, “that you did not return to Merolate until the moon had nearly set this morning because you first got into a bar fight, and then proceeded to wander aimlessly through the forest in the dark?”
+“Am I to understand,” Prime Wezzix said slowly, “that you did not return to Merolate until the moon had nearly set this morning because you first got into a bar fight, and then proceeded to wander aimlessly through the forest in the dark?”

 “Er, yes, my lord,” Kiluron said, unable to meet the Prime’s piercing green gaze.